Sp-cd-prep/NextJS-Note/Readme.md

 * Pages that benefit from pre-rendering for SEO and fast first paint, but the content updates periodically (not every millisecond).
 * Examples: marketing pages, blog posts, documentation pages, product pages with mostly stable info, recipe pages, knowledge-base articles.
+* Content is frequently updated but doesn't require real-time updates.
+* Performance is crucial, as ISR still serves cached, pre-rendered pages for fast initial loading times.
+* SEO is important, because search engines can easily crawl and index pre-rendered static pages.
+* Scalability is a concern, as ISR reduces server load by regenerating pages only when needed, not on every request

 **Pros**